Universities in the United Kingdom: Mergers

 The first merger between British universities was that between King's College, Aberdeen and Marischal College, Aberdeen under the Universities (Scotland) Act 1858 to form the University of Aberdeen, explicitly maintaining the foundation date of King's College.

 In 1984 the New University of Ulster merged with Ulster Polytechnic to form Ulster University.
 There have also been a number of mergers between colleges of the University of London, of particular note is the merger of Royal Holloway College and Bedford College in 1985 by Act of Parliament.

 Cardiff University merged with the University of Wales Institute of Science and Technology in 1984, and then re-merged with the University of Wales College of Medicine in 2004, the two having previously been separated in the 1930s.

 Also in 2004, the Victoria University of Manchester and the University of Manchester Institute of Science and Technology merged to form the University of Manchester.

 In 2002, London Guildhall University and the University of North London merged to form London Metropolitan University.

 At around the same time a merger was proposed between Imperial College London and University College London, but was abandoned following protests.

 In 2011, a merger was proposed between two universities in Scotland: University of Abertay Dundee and University of Dundee.
 This similarly did not occur.

 In Wales, the University of Wales Lampeter and Trinity University College merged in 2010 to form the University of Wales, Trinity Saint David, with Swansea Metropolitan University joining in 2012 and the University of Wales committed to joining once it has completed its commitments to current students.
 Legally this was a takeover rather than a merger as UWTSD remains incorporated under Lampeter's 1828 charter.

 Also in Wales, the University of South Wales was formed in 2013 by a merger of the University of Glamorgan and the University of Wales, Newport.
 The University of Wales Institute Cardiff declined to take part in the merger, becoming Cardiff Metropolitan University.

+In 2026, the University of Kent and University of Greenwich merged into the London and South East University Group.
+Both universities continue to operate as academic trading arms with students applying to and receiving degrees in the name of their respective universities.

+Also in 2026 plans were announced for Cranfield University to merge and become a part of King's College London by 2027.